-- Trauma Informed Care Oregon, serves as a centralized source of information and resources and coordinates and provides training for healthcare and related systems.
+- Trauma Informed Care Oregon, serves as a centralized source of information and resources and coordinates and provides training for health care and related systems.

 - DIY Advocacy Center, Helping parents advocate for their families and to overcome barriers to behavioral health care.
-Developed to share knowledge, tools, and a practical process with families of children with behavioral challenges.
+Developed to share knowledge, tools, and a practical process for families of children with behavioral challenges.
 The Center was founded upon the belief that you know your child best and given the right plan and process, you will make decisions best suited to your family’s unique needs.

 - Help Kids Cope, National Child Traumatic Stress Network, established to improve access to care, treatment, and services for traumatized children and adolescents exposed to traumatic events.